Discover how AWA digital defied "best practice" to drive up conversion rates for a global car rental company

 The main feedback picked out four major issues that customers had when going to book their car:

-- Trust – By far the biggest issue as Discover Car Hire is a relatively new, unknown brand in an industry plagued by cowboys outside of the well-known brands.
+- Trust – By far the biggest issue as Discover Cars is a relatively new, unknown brand in an industry plagued by cowboys outside of the well-known brands.

 - Insurance – Many customers were confused by the insurance options.
 What was required?
 What was optional?
 What are the exact terms of that coverage?

-- Payment Process – Customers were confused about when they needed to pay money and whether it was to Discover Car Hire or onsite at the rental firm or both.
+- Payment Process – Customers were confused about when they needed to pay money and whether it was to Discover Cars or onsite at the rental firm or both.